VU-IVM/python-package-template/README.md

 `sphinx-quickstart`

 Enter `n` when they ask you to split source and output directory.

-Now edit config.py:

-Add extensions:
+Sphinx-quickstart created docs/conf.py, but we can still tweak it.

+Add the following python code into the `docs/conf.py`:
 ```
 extensions = [
     "sphinx.ext.autodoc",